TickTeam/guide-tt/android_app/3_how_to_sign_out.md

 ### How to sign out?

 Please note that if you sign out of your account, you need to sign in again the next time you open TickTick.

-1.Slide the screen to the right and tap your avatar in the upper left hand corner of the screen.
+1. Slide the screen to the right or tap the hamburger button in the upper-left corner of the screen.
+Then tap your avatar in the upper-left corner.

-2.Tap the option menu in the upper right hand corner to select “Sign Out”.
+2. Tap the button in the upper-right corner \(with the three vertical dots\), and then tap "Sign Out".